bcgov/fasstr/README.md

 argument (ex. `station_number = "08NM116"` or `station_number =
 c("08NM116", "08NM242")`) while leaving the data arguments blank.
-A data frame of daily streamflow data for all stations listed will be extracted using `tidyhydat`.
+A data frame of daily streamflow data for all stations listed will be extracted using ‘tidyhydat’.
 Use the following function to download a HYDAT
 database:

 ``` r